LuanRoger/VolumeVault/README.md

 - 🔍 Really fast search with [Meilisearch](https://www.meilisearch.com).
 - 🧱 Very concise micro-service architecture.
 - 🐋 Docker and Docker Compose support.

+## Other techs, tools and libs
+- JWT
+- Argon2
+- EntityFramework
+- Postgres

 # Front-end client
 The front-end was build with Flutter and have a responsive interface using Responsive Framework package, was created interface for Mobile (480), Tablet (700) and Desktop (1000) screen sizes.